Austria's AI Workforce.

 A first independent measurement at the individual worker level.
-1.9 million employment records, 107,532 firms, eight years, benchmarked against 37 European peers.
+2.86 million employment records across 188,265 firms, 1.23 million unique workers, eight years, benchmarked against 37 European peers.

 Austrian firms employ zero AI workers.